Fiction Guide

 Brave New World

-This guide is your companion through Huxley’s unsettling vision of a world engineered for comfort at the cost of freedom.
-Inside: thematic explorations, discussion prompts, and a theoretical framework that invites you to read critically and collaboratively.
+Your companion through Huxley's unsettling vision of a world engineered for comfort at the cost of freedom.

 Aldous Huxley's Brave New World (1932) is a cornerstone of dystopian fiction and an eerily prescient critique of engineered pleasure, technocratic control, and the cost of comfort.